 - Cost of the design

-- Longevity of insulation supporting required load, temperature, and energy dissipation
+- Longevity of insulation supporting the required load, temperature, and energy dissipation

 - Allowable space for overall support

 The challenge with insulation and compressive strength is that molecules are transmitters of energy.
 As the graphic on left below, collisions between molecules are what allow the transfer of energy.
 Hence, the density of molecules, in general, allows for greater transmission of thermal energy.
-This is why a Vacuum is a perfect insulator as it offers no molecules which can be used to transfer thermal energy.
-The graphic on the right shows how the K-Value is used to calculate the level of thermal energy that will be transferred through a given material.
+This is why a vacuum is a perfect insulator as it offers no molecules which can be used to transfer thermal energy.

 Below is a photo of corrosion due to condensation at a support location.
 This is an example of the issues which can occur when insulation is not properly engineered.